-The Middle East feed vitamins market size is estimated to register a substantial CAGR during the forecast period, 2021–2028.
+The Middle East feed vitamins market size was USD XX Billion in 2022 and is likely to reach USD XX Billion by 2031, expanding at a CAGR of XX% during 2023–2031.
 The growth of the market is attributed to the rising demand to provide nutritional benefits in animal feeds.

 Vitamin refers to supplements added in the animal feeds in limited amounts for the overall well-being, growth, and performance of the livestock.
 Deficiency of vitamins can be unfavorable to the health of the animals and may also lead to a wide range of diseases.
 Vitamin supplements are estimated necessary in animal feeds for all kinds of livestock, and this has propelled the animal feed vitamin market.